Last Updated on September 17th, 2019

 The IRS rules allow you to deduct amounts you pay to doctors, nurse practitioners, and other licensed health practitioners.
 They do not allow you to deduct amounts you pay to cosmetologists, aestheticians, barbers, hairdressers, or the lady who does your nails.
 IRS rules allow you to deduct amounts you pay for prescription medications (but not the amount your insurance company pays for you).
 If a doctor or nurse practitioner or any other licensed health practitioner writes a prescription for a medication or a device you can deduct the amount you pay to get it filled.
 You can’t deduct what insurance pays for you.

-So what sorts of things can you write off on Schedule A?
+So what sorts of things can you write off on Schedule A3?

 There are also expenses you can’t write off on your US tax return.
 Generally speaking, the IRS rules allow you to write off payments for treatment of an active disease but not to write off payments for treatments that help you look better.
 You can’t expense cosmetics (unless you are an actor or your line of work depends on your personal appearances, and then only for a specific documented performance or public appearance related to your work).

 You can’t expense treatments you receive from unlicensed healthcare practitioners.
 If you are getting natural acne care, this issue is a little tricky.
 Some states, mostly in the western United States, license naturopaths and other kinds of holistic healers.
 You can deduct payments for these kinds of services in these states.
-Other states, notably Tennessee, make the practice of naturopathy illegal.
+Other states, notably Tennessee and South Carolina, deem the practice of naturopathy illegal5.
 You could not expense payments to a naturopath who performed services for you in Tennessee, but you could, for instance, live in Tennessee and still take a deduction for your payments for acne treatment to a naturopath in Oregon, where naturopathy is licensed and legal.

 Light therapy for acne is a deductible expense.
 Tanning beds operated by a doctor or nurse practitioner on their premises is a deductible expense.
 Taking the cost of any other trips to a tanning salon that is not operated by a doctor or nurse practitioner will flag your return.
 The IRS has a special program to track this specific deduction.
 It’s OK to visit the tanning salon.
 Just don’t take the cost of the visit off your income!